 Data Sharing Limitations: FOIA is a driver.
 The County likes to be consistent with distribution.
-Sharing with another government agency is not a problem.
-Many BMPs are owned by an HOA or Maint.
-Corp so there could be some privacy issues.
+Sharing with

 How to Obtain Data: Make a FOIA request, there is a County employee who processes them

 It would be helpful to have DelDOTs drainage collection system relative to the BMPs available.
 That would help with TMDLs as stakeholders.
 NCC could see private groups using the system to look for work opportunities, and that could pose a headache for maintenance corps.